PhiZone/player/README.md

 <sup>1</sup> Support for fragment shaders is partial, due to WebGL relying on an older version of GLSL.
 <sup>2</sup> The app currently shows up for `application/zip` and `application/octet-stream` files on Android and any type of files on iOS/iPadOS.
 This is not the desired behavior and is subject to change.

-A version is reached whenever at least one feature from this version is marked as `🚧 Working`, and all features from the previous versions are marked as `✅ Done`.
+A version is reached when at least one feature from this version or its future versions is marked as `🚧 Working`, and all features from the previous versions are marked as `✅ Done`.
 A version is released only when all features from this version and the previous versions are marked as `✅ Done`.

 ## Assets